The point insertion technique and open $r$-spin theories I: moduli and orientation: Review of graded -spin surfaces, their moduli and bundles

 in which \begin{itemize} \item $C$ is a nodal orbifold Riemann surface, which may be composed of disconnected components, and it has isotropy only at special points; \item $\phi: C \to C$ is an anti-holomorphic involution which, from a topological perspective, realizes the coarse underlying Riemann surface $|C|$ as the union of two Riemann surfaces, $\Sigma$ and $\overline{\Sigma}=\phi(\Sigma),$ glued along the common subset $\text{Fix}(|\phi|)$; \item $\{z_i\}_{i \in I}\subset C$ consists of distinct \textit{internal marked points} whose images in $|C|$ lie in $\Sigma\setminus\text{Fix}(|\phi|)$, and they have \textit{conjugate marked points} $\overline{z_i}:= \phi(z_i)$; \item $\{x_j\}_{j \in B} \subset \text{Fix}(\phi)$ consists of distinct \textit{boundary marked points} whose images in $|C|$ lie in ${\partial} \Sigma$; \item $m^I$ (respectively $m^B$) is a marking of $I$ and (respectively $B$), \textit{i.e.} an one-to-one equivalence between $I$ (respectively $m^B$) and $\{1,2,\dots,\lvert I \rvert\}$ (respectively $\{1,2,\dots,\lvert B \rvert\}$). \end{itemize}

-A node of a nodal marked surface can be internal, boundary or contracted boundary, both internal and boundary nodes can be separating or nonseparating, so there are five types of nodes, as illustrated in Figure~\ref{fig node type} by shading $\Sigma \subseteq |C|$ in each case.
-Note that ${\partial}\Sigma\subset\text{Fix}(|\phi|)$ is a union of cycles, and $\text{Fix}(|\phi|)\setminus{\partial}\Sigma$ is the union of the contracted boundaries.
+A node of a nodal marked surface can be internal, boundary or contracted boundary, both internal and boundary nodes can be separating or non-separating, so there are five types of nodes, as illustrated in Figure~\ref{fig node type} by shading $\Sigma \subseteq |C|$ in each case.
+Note that ${\partial}\Sigma\subset\text{Fix}(|\phi|)$ is a union of circles, and $\text{Fix}(|\phi|)\setminus{\partial}\Sigma$ is the union of the contracted boundaries.

 An \textit{anchored nodal marked surface} is a nodal marked surface together with a $\phi$-invariant choice of a distinguished internal marked point (called the \textit{anchor}) on each connected component $C'$ of $C$ that is disjoint from the set $\text{Fix}(\phi)$.
 We denote by $Anc\subseteq I$ the set of indexes of anchors lying on $\Sigma$. \begin{rmk} We focus mainly on surfaces with boundaries and their degenerations, \textit{i.e.} connected nodal marked surfaces with nonempty $\text{Fix}(\phi)$.
 For a connected component $C'$ of a nodal marked surface $C$, if $C'$ does not intersect with the set $\text{Fix}(\phi)$, we view $C'$ as obtained by normalizing a separating internal or contracted boundary node.
 An anchor $z_i$ in a connected component $C'$ should be considered as the half-node corresponding to the separating node that we normalize to obtain $C'$. \end{rmk}